como-usar-enlaces-en-markdown

 Internal links are useful for navigating between different sections within the same document.

-Markdown does not natively support internal links in all engines, but it is possible to do so in many environments, especially on platforms like GitHub and GitLab.
+Markdown does not natively support internal links in all engines, but it’s possible in many environments, especially on platforms like GitHub and GitLab.

-To create an internal link, the following syntax is used:
+To create an internal link, use the following syntax:

 [Link Text](URL-of-the-link/#anchor-name)